openframeworks/ofSite/content/setup/msys2.md

 msys2
 =====

-Installing msys2
+Installing MSYS2
 ----------------

-First, install MSYS2 using the [one-click installer](https://msys2.github.io/) or directly unzipping the archive from their [repository](http://sourceforge.net/projects/msys2/files/Base/x86_64/)
+Download link and instructionss can be found on the [MSYS2 web site](https://www.msys2.org/).

-If you have an old install of MSYS2 (before 2018), it's recommended to do a fresh install.
+[Several installers](https://www.msys2.org/docs/installer/) (self extracting archive, XZ archive) are available; any will work with openFrameworks.

-If you are going to use QtCreator you should install msys2 in the default install folder, c:\msys64
+If you are going to use QtCreator, you should install MSYS2 in the default install folder, c:\msys64

 Now, let's update the MSYS2 installation.